Financially Preparing for a Baby: Diapers, Life Insurance and Education Savings

 - Start saving for a baby.
 Try to get a head start by putting some money aside.
-If you're both working and one parent is planning to stay home indefinitely after the baby arrives, you might practice living on one paycheck and using the other paycheck to boost your savings.
+If you're both working and one parent is planning to stay home indefinitely after the baby arrives, you might practice living on one paycheck and using the other paycheck to boost your savings before the baby arrives.

 - Estimate expenses.
 Jot down all the one-time and recurring expenses that you will face, and then figure out whether these are manageable — or whether you need to trim or eliminate some costs.

 - Look into company benefits.
-Many companies have a range of benefits that can help cover pregnancy, childbirth and parental leave.
+Many companies have a range of benefits that can help cover pregnancy, childbirth, and parental leave.
 While employers may be required to give you time off under the Family Medical Leave Act, they aren't required to pay you during that time.
 If they do pay, the percentage of salary — as well as the length of time this pay continues — can vary from employer to employer.
 Find out how much it might cost to add a new child to your employer's group medical coverage.
 If your employer offers a pretax health savings account, consider funding an account or upping your existing contribution.
-Many companies also offer a dependent care account for pretax savings for child care expenses.
+Many companies also offer a dependent care account for pretax savings for childcare expenses.